IBM/pytorchpipe/README.md

   + Model 'classifier' [FeedForwardNetwork] params saved
 ```

-After the training will be finished the trainer will inform about the termination reason and indicate where the experiment files (model checkpoint, log files, statistics etc.) can be found:
+After the training finsh the trainer will inform about the termination reason and indicate where the experiment files (model checkpoint, log files, statistics etc.) can be found:

 ```console
 [2019-07-05 13:32:33] - INFO - mnist_classification_convnet_softmax >>> Updated training status in checkpoint: